-To sum it all up, pendulum serve and reverse pendulum serve are advanced serves that are used by a great number of advanced players.
-This type of serve begins with the bat positioned away from the body and to include a topspin and sidespin on the ball.
+To sum it all up, pendulum serves and reverse pendulum serve, and many advanced players use advanced serves.
+This type of serve begins with the bat positioned away from the body and includes a topspin and sidespin on the ball.

-This type of advanced serve can definitely help a player outwit his or her opponent.
-This serve can mislead an opponent by suggesting that a player is going to do a different kind of serve.
-The position can present that a player is going to do a backspin, but in fact, he is aiming to do topspin.
+This type of advanced serve can help a player outwit his or her opponent.
+This serve can mislead an opponent by suggesting that a player will do a different kind of serve.
+The position can present that a player will do a backspin, but in fact, he is aiming to do topspin.

 Advanced Backhand Sidespin Serves

-- Turn your body and bring the racket back until you cross over your other arm and then toss the ball gently into the air to about eye level.
+- Turn your body, bring the racket back until you cross over your other arm, and then toss the ball gently into the air to about eye level.

 - Bring the racket back the way it came by unbending your elbow in a semi-circle but at a quicker speed to hit the ball.

-- Have the racket tilted slightly towards you as you kind of let it slice through the air downwards and hit the ball just above the table and at the tip of the racket to give it a good graze for better spin.
+- Have the racket tilted slightly towards you as you let it slice through the air downwards and hit the ball just above the table and at the tip of the racket to give it a good graze for a better spin.